 I had just come out a few years before.
 So yes, I was.
 I was running amok.
 I traveled constantly for business for several years before I settled down in one city.
 Every city I would look at bars and bathhouses and see what was going on.

 Were the clubs busy?
 Were the guys having tons of sex?

 They were busy, and it depended on the person—some were fairly promiscuous and some were picky.
-One of the by products was the number of couples that first met in a bathhouse.
+One of the by-products was the number of couples who first met in a bathhouse.
 Two of our principal partners met in the club in Cleveland in the late 60s.
 A lot of people, even to this day, say, "Oh, the Club Baths.
 I met Leroy there.
 We've been together 27 years."

 What was the atmosphere like in the clubs?

 It was a social place then.
 That's what I believe our function is even today.
 Yeah, there was sex, of course, but the clubs we were building had swimming pools, gyms—they had a lot to offer.
 We have people who have been going to one of our clubs for 20 years, 30 years.
 It's part of their social thing.
 There are plenty of people I know just by there being there so much.
 It's part of their routine.

 Why do you think young guys aren't into bathhouses?